GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 Example
 ^^^^^^^

-For example, we want to create a permission to read all cases with the case type "Beleid opstellen".
+For example, we want to create a permission to read all ZAAKs with the ZAAKTYPEs "Beleid opstellen".

 First we need to define a role.
 In the admin page click on the "Toevoegen" button for "Roles":